 4.4.3.
 Additional Terms Not Between Merchants.
-Whereas UCC § 2-207(2) specifically states what happens to proposed additional terms as between merchants, it does not say what to do when either party to the agreement is a non-merchant.
+Whereas § 2-207(2) specifically states what happens to proposed additional terms as between merchants, it does not say what to do when either party to the agreement is a non-merchant.
+It is logical to assume that if between merchants, the additional terms presumptively become part of the contract, then not between merchants they do not presumptively become part of the contract; they would have to be affirmatively accepted by the non-merchant.